Data Protection Declaration of Amber Lion Partners AG

 The term “personal data” as used in this Data Protection Declaration means any information that identifies, or could reasonably be used to identify, a natural person.
 They can be collected directly or indirectly.

 2.1 Direct Collection from Data Subjects

-We primarily process personal data that we receive from our clients and other business partners, as well as from other individuals in the course of our business relationships with them, or that we collect from users in operation of our website.
+We primarily process personal data that we receive from our clients and other business partners, from other individuals in the course of our business relationships with them, from candidates in connection with the recruitment process, or that we collect from users in operation of our website.

 If you provide us with personal data of other persons (e.g., family members, work colleagues), please make sure that they are aware of this Data Protection Declaration and only provide us with their data if you are authorized to do so and this personal data is correct.